openflighthpc/flight-message/README.md

 ## Installation

-For installation instructions please see INSTALL.md
+For installation instructions as well as how to set up Flight Message as a server please see INSTALL.md.

 ## Configuration